Updated: Apr 20

 Food has been seen to be involved with every function and action in our body.
 A nutrient or the other is involved at every point.

 Let us look at the basic science of depression.
 Come with me to "science land".
 There has been an agelong explanation to how depression is developed in a person, it is the "monoamine theory".
 Neuroscientists have described depression as a condition that arises as a result of a chemical imbalance in the brain.
 The brain is the seat of our nervous system.
-Messages (known as impulses) are carried from the brain to different parts of the body via the nerve cells.
+Messages (known as impulses) are carried from the brain to different parts of the body via nerve cells.
 We have billions of these nerve cells running from the brain signalling to every part of the body, yet these many nerve cells don't touch one another.
-The nerve cells only communicate through what is called neurotransmitters.
-These neurotransmitters are what fills the gap and transfer info from a nerve to another.
-The group of the neurotransmitter responsible for this action are the monoamines.
+The nerve cells only communicate through what are called neurotransmitters.
+These neurotransmitters are what fills the gap and transfer info from one nerve to another.
+The group of neurotransmitters responsible for this action are the monoamines.
 They include serotonin and dopamine.
 Those names sound familiar, right?
 Yes, those are the chemicals that control your moods and feelings, sexual desires (libido), sleep, appetite, digestion, etc.

 However, the levels of these monoamines (serotonin and dopamine) are determined by an enzyme called monoamine oxidase (MAO).
 Monoamine-oxidase (MAO) has only one function here, and that is to break down excess monoamines (i.e serotonin and dopamine and co.), which leads to monoamines being reduced in the brain.
 That will in turn reduce the functions or efficiency of the monoamines.

-So the people who are depressed are medically seen to have increased amounts of that monoamine-oxidase which destroys more of the monoamines and cause a person's emotions and other things to be off-balance.
+So the people who are depressed are medically seen to have increased amounts of that monoamine-oxidase which destroys more of the monoamines and causes a person's emotions and other things to be off-balance.
 That is where depression shows up.

 Just like you thought too, science has developed medications that help to combat the harmful effect of the MAO in the brain.
 But the sad thing again is that it leaves the individual more damaged in their body.
-Some adverse side effects were noticed while on the medications like reduced libido, insomnia, weight gain and potential risk of fatal brain haemorrhage when they eat some cheese, cured meats.
+Some adverse side effects were noticed while on the medications like reduced libido, insomnia, weight gain and potential risk of fatal brain haemorrhage when they eat some cheese or cured meats.
 That is a very threatening case there.
 But there is a cost-effective way with no side effects whatsoever.

 Plant Foods to the rescue.

-But how can food help?
+How can food help?
 Whole plant foods have a ton of naturally present nutrients that translates into health and wellness in any species that feed on them.
 They translate to macro and micro-nutrients in us and improve our health.
 I believe that we are first herbivores (plant-eaters) before we are herbivores because we do much better in terms of our health than when we live as flesh-eaters (carnivores).
 Let us see some groups of foods to eat to improve our mental health and prevent the risk of depression.